MassMutual Center: History

-The arena hosted the Hartford Whalers of the National Hockey League, while the Hartford Civic Center was undergoing renovations, because of a 1978 roof collapse.
+The arena hosted the Hartford Whalers of the World Hockey Association and National Hockey League and the Hartford Hellions Of the Major Indoor Soccer League (1978-1992) while the Hartford Civic Center was undergoing renovations, because of a 1978 roof collapse.
+The arena hosted 59 regular season WHA games alongside playoff games in 1978 and 1979.

 The arena hosted World Wrestling Federation's Saturday Night's Main Event XVI (the first episode following Wrestlemania IV, taped on April 22, 1988, aired on April 30).
 It also hosted the 19th WWF In Your House pay-per-view in 1997.
 The center has also hosted WWE Monday Night RAW and two WWE SmackDown! shows; the first one was on October 26, 1999, aired for that Thursday, and the second was on December 13, 2005, aired for that Friday.
 The center was also where The Mountie (Jacques Rougeau) defeated Bret "Hitman" Hart for the WWF Intercontinental Championship on January 17, 1992.
 He would lose the title two days later to Rowdy Roddy Piper at the Knickerbocker Arena in Albany, New York at the Royal Rumble.

 The building has hosted an American Hockey League franchise, since it opened in 1972.
 Between the 1972–73 AHL season and 1993–94 AHL season, the building hosted the Springfield Indians franchise.
 Since 1994, the center was the home of the Springfield Falcons.
 The Falcons won the Northeast Division Championship in the 2012–13 and 2013–14 seasons while serving as the AHL affiliate of the Columbus Blue Jackets.
 The team was sold in May 2016 to the Arizona Coyotes and relocated to Tucson, Arizona.
 The Falcons were immediately replaced with the Springfield Thunderbirds for the 2016–17 season.